glauberss2007/DevOps-Kakaroto/README.md

 # DevOps
-Step by Step DevOps environment with Rancher, AKS, Docker, Harbor, LongThorn, Jenkins, GrayLog, Grafana and others.
+Step by Step DevOps environment with Rancher, K8S, Docker, Harbor, LongThorn, GrayLog, Grafana and others.
 The objective of this repository is to become a template for use in diferent other projects.

 The limitations are that in this project we use only Amazon provider.
 Sometimes a multicloud project is better due the diferent benefits of diferents providers (OCI fos DBs, Azure for MS products as AD, AWS for specifics services and GCP for others).
 In a multicloud environmet it is necessary a cybersecuriting known and a DevSecOps rule.